wmayner/pyphi/docs/examples/index.rst

 properties of our network, we can access all the intermediate quantities and structures that are calculated in the course of arriving at a final |big_phi|
 value by using |compute.sia|.
-This returns a nested object, |SystemIrreducibilityAnalysis|, that contains data about the subsystem's conceptual structure, cause and effect repertoires, etc.
+This returns a nested object, |SystemIrreducibilityAnalysis|, that contains data about the subsystem's cause-effect structure, cause and effect repertoires, etc.

     >>> mip = pyphi.compute.sia(subsystem)